ibm-cloud-docs/direct-link/faqs.md

 For every Direct Link customer, the IBM Cloud team assigns a small private subnet to build a point-to-point network between the {{site.data.keyword.BluSoftlayer_notm}} cross-connect router (XCR) and the customer's edge router (CER).
 Then, {{site.data.keyword.BluSoftlayer_notm}} and the customer configure BGP in order to exchange routes between the environments.
 Finally, {{site.data.keyword.BluSoftlayer_notm}} places the customer into a VRF to allow for the implementation of non-unique routes to the private address space of the customer's remote network.

 ## Does IBM Cloud meter bandwidth for Direct Link products?
 Yes.
-IBM Cloud does meter all outbound bandwidth on Direct Link Products.
+IBM Cloud does meter all outbound bandwidth on Direct Link Products with the Global Routing addon.
 Inbound bandwidth is free and unmetered.
+For Direct Link with the default Local Routing, both In- and Outbound bandwidth is free and unmetered.

 ## What additional charges will I incur from other parties with Direct Link?
 You may have additional charges from your exchange provider or network service provider.
 Please refer to your provider(s) for their fee information.